Fine art research degrees cross a range of areas including painting, sculpture and drawing.

 Strategies of resistance in female performance practice and activism in the context of cognitive capitalism and new social media

-Language and place in the life of Brazilian women living in London: an artistic approach to life writing
+Language and place in the life of Brazilian women in London: writing life narratives through art practice

 Sketchbooks – a qualitative analysis of the creative strategies used in sketchbooks.

 Out of sight: investigating perverse desire through photographic practice

 An exploration into the ongoing influence of computer technology on the production and documentation of sculpture.